99: No Such Thing As Bread Civilians

 Can you?

-The telesales person on the floor just sobbing,
+The tele sales person on the floor just sobbing,

 But it's amazing that computers can tell if you're angry.
+Yeah,

-Apparently, you can tell if someone's angry by the way they use their mouse.
+apparently, you can tell if someone's angry by the way they use their mouse.

-Or like smashing you around the head with it.
+To an 80% accuracy, you can tell you.
+Well, like smashing you around the head with it.

 But I think just how you click on things and stuff like that, they can tell.

-If you click on IamReallyangry.com.
+If you click on IamReallyAngry.com.

 They can tell frustration, sadness, fear, and depression with more than 80% accuracy just by the way you use your mouse.
+Wow.

-So there is a thing about computers being angry and whether they should be made, whether we should make angry machines, basically, because
+So there is a thing about computers being angry and whether they should be made, whether we should make angry machines, basically.
+Because

-one school of thought is that it's quite a good idea to make computers that can simulate anger, and that the ones you would need to worry about are the ones that don't simulate anger.
+one school of thought is that it's quite a good idea to make computers that can simulate anger and that the ones you would need to worry about are the ones that don't simulate anger.

 That's not what the movies tell me.

-When the robots take over the world, they're usually pretty angry.
+When robots take over the world, they're usually pretty angry.
+Think about the Terminator robots.

+They're not angry.
 They're just doing a job.

 Are they?

-Yeah, but we can't really make them angry at the moment because we're just programming angry sounding responses into them.
+You've got a weakness you can play with.
+Yeah, but we can't really make them angry at the moment because we're just programming angry-sounding responses into them.

 And it doesn't swear at you when you're not telling it to.